ahuacate/pve-nas/README.md

 <h2>Installation Options</h2>

-If you want dedicated hard-metal NAS, not Proxmox hosted, look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
-In includes configuration scripts for Synology NAS appliances.
+If you want a dedicated hard-metal NA ( not Proxmox hosted ) look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
+Included are configuration scripts for Synology NAS appliances.

 For PVE hosts limited by RAM, less than 16GB, we recommended our Ubuntu-based NAS builds.
 They require only 512MB RAM and run on a lightweight PVE CT.
 <ol>
 <li><h4><b>Ubuntu NAS - PVE SATA/NVMe</b></h4></li>

 PVE ZFS pool backend, Ubuntu frontend.

 Proxmox manages the ZFS storage pool backend while Ubuntu does the frontend.
 ZFS Raid levels depend on the number of disks installed.
 You also have the option of configuring ZFS cache using SSD drives.
 ZFS cache will provide High-Speed disk I/O.

 <li><h4><b>Ubuntu NAS - USB disks</b></h4></li>

 PVE USB disk backend, Ubuntu frontend.

 Here the NAS stores all data on an external USB disk.
 This is for SFF computing hardware such as Intel NUCs.
 Your NAS ZFS storage pool backend is fully managed by the Proxmox host.